 When displaying the AR model, it would often drift or slightly turn every so often, and this compounded with time.
 We had to rethink our model initialisation process and the usage of Apple’s AR anchors to stabilise the model.

-Minimum viable product for visualizing the water and sewage pipe’s system in AR.
+A mobile application for visualizing the water and sewage pipe system in AR.

 «We’re very happy with the product.
 Exyte was able to get a proof of concept out in about a week.
 We were very impressed with how quickly they were able to get through the first phase of the project.
 We’re nearly done with the app; there are just a couple of bugs we’re still working to resolve.»Read more on Clutch